arthur-rl/vrp_lscustoms/README.md

 **How to install:**

    - Put the folder **vrp_lscustoms** inside your resources folder and start it in your server.cfg.
-Then go to this resources folder and select the resources that you want to use and follow the paths to replace the archives in your resources folder!
+Then go to the resources folder and select the resources that you want to use and follow the paths to replace the archives in your resources folder!
    - If you gonna use the **vrp_advanced_garages**, you need to change **LSC_Config.vrp_adv_garages** to **true** on the **vrp_lscustoms/lsconfig.lua** archive!
    ```lua
        LSC_Config.vrp_adv_garages = true
    ```